 Send in the Understudy

 Other liquids can stand in nicely for plain water in a cake mix.
 Try substituting buttermilk, almond milk, juice, coffee, applesauce, yogurt, baby food or pureed carrots in your next recipe.
+When choosing a substitute, think about flavors.
+Almond milk might go well in a vanilla cake, for example, and coffee with chocolate.
+Strain out any grounds when using coffee.
 When using juice, only use freshly squeezed or juice from a glass bottle; canned juice may contain ingredients that interfere with the leavening ingredients in the mix.
-Strain out any grounds when using coffee.
+Fresh juice can add a bright, fresh flavor to cakes.
+Soft drinks, such as 7-Up or Cola-Cola, may add extra sweetness.
 When using moist solids, such as baby food, you may need to add more to compensate for the additional solids.

 Look, Ma!
 No Liquid!